meetkavad/Analyx/README.md

 1. having access to the code , run the command in the terminal : streamlit run app.py
 2. get your what'sapp chat , using "export chat" option by clicking on three dots on top right corner of a chat in whatsapp.
 3. upload that file(.txt) in the upload chat file section and you have your chat analysis.
+4. Explore and know how a particular user has contributed to the group.